Family in Italian: Complete Guide to Expressing Family Relationships

 Italians ofttimes use diminutives and terms of endearment when refer to family members, peculiarly children and elderly relatives.
 These forms express affection and closeness:

-Mamma / jamming
+- Mamma / jamming Mom / mommy

-Papa / Pacino
+- Papa / Pacino Dad / daddy

-Grandpa / dear little grandpa -
+- Nonno / conning Grandpa / dear little grandpa

-Grandma / dear little grandma -
+- Donna / conning Grandma / dear little grandma

-Fratelli no
+- Fratelli no Little brother

-Little sister -
+- Orellana Little sister

-Dear uncle / aunt
+- Pietro / zeta Dear uncle / aunt

 These affectionate forms are created by add suffixes lik in/ iIna tOttoetEttaor cUNCIOccUCCA the standard terms, convey warmth and tenderness.